KaneMuay/Juliet/README.md

 * PC Standalone

 ## How do I get set up? ##
-1. Add Project to Unity
-* Pull the project
-* Open by IDE(such as Microsoft Visual Studio)

-2. Make a DLL file to Unity
+1. Add a DLL file to Unity Project

 ## Unity Version Support ##
 * 5.xx and above version